Day trading: Commission

-Commissions for direct access trading, such as that offered by Interactive Brokers are calculated based on volume, and are usually 0.5 cents per share or $0.25 per futures contract.
-The more shares traded, the cheaper the commission.
-Most brokers in the United States, especially those that receive payment for order flow do not charge commissions.

 Spread

 The numerical difference between the bid and ask prices is referred to as the bid–ask spread.
-Most worldwide markets operate on a bid-ask-based system.

-The ask prices are immediate execution (market) prices for quick buyers (ask takers) while bid prices are for quick sellers (bid takers).
-If a trade is executed at quoted prices, closing the trade immediately without queuing would always cause a loss because the bid price is always less than the ask price at any point in time.
+It can be viewed as an estimate of transaction costs.

 The bid–ask spread is two sides of the same coin.
 The spread can be viewed as trading bonuses or costs according to different parties and different strategies.
 On one hand, traders who do NOT wish to queue their order, instead paying the market price, pay the spreads (costs).
 On the other hand, traders who wish to queue and wait for execution receive the spreads (bonuses).
 Some day trading strategies attempt to capture the spread as additional, or even the only, profits for successful trades.

 Market data

 Market data is necessary for day traders to be competitive.
 A real-time data feed requires paying fees to the respective stock exchanges, usually combined with the broker's charges; these fees are usually very low compared to the other costs of trading.
 The fees may be waived for promotional purposes or for customers meeting a minimum monthly volume of trades.
 Even a moderately active day trader can expect to meet these requirements, making the basic data feed essentially "free".
 In addition to the raw market data, some traders purchase more advanced data feeds that include historical data and features such as scanning large numbers of stocks in the live market for unusual activity.
 Complicated analysis and charting software are other popular additions.
 These types of systems can cost from tens to hundreds of dollars per month to access.